Inflectra/spira-importer-excel365/readme.md

 ## Troubleshooting

 *Error: Sorry, we can't load the add-in.
 Please make sure you have network and/or Internet connectivity.*: That means your dev server is not started.
 To start it, open a new Command Prompt, point it to your folder, and run the command **npm run dev-server**.
 Keep the console opened while you are working.

+## Deploying
+1. Validate - run `npm run validate`
+2. Build - run `npm run build`.
+This will generate files in the \dist folder.
+These, and the manifest.xml, are the actual distributed files.
+Nothing else.

+## Testing the addin
+Overall, we will be following the steps for [windows](https://docs.microsoft.com/en-us/office/dev/add-ins/testing/create-a-network-shared-folder-catalog-for-task-pane-and-content-add-ins) and the [web](https://docs.microsoft.com/en-us/office/dev/add-ins/testing/sideload-office-add-ins-for-testing).

+1. Run the validate and build steps above
+2. Make a copy of the manifest.xml file and change active urls (either pointing to localhost or files.inflectra.com) so that the base URL is `https://files.inflectra.com/office365/excel-staging/`
+3. Find a shared network location to place the manifest XML and paste the file there
+4. Generate the TrustNetworkShareCatalog.reg file as described in the windows guide above.
+Run if on a Windows machine, then reboot.
+5. then task a web admin with replacing the files in `https://files.inflectra.com/office365/excel-staging/` with all the files generated at build in the `dist` folder
+6. follow the steps to load the addin into Excel via Windows or the web